 Your Weight and Facial Harmony

 Most people are all too aware that their bodies will store excess fatty tissue around the lower face.
-Gaining weight can sometimes leave you looking “puffy” around the neck and chin, while losing weight can improve definition to the lower face and profile.
+Gaining weight can sometimes leave you looking “puffy” around the neck and chin, while losing weight can improve the definition to the lower face and facial profile.
 While adding weight to the face can blur the natural definition of your features, thinning the face with weight loss can leave some areas

 Although you cannot gain or lose weight from the nose, you can do so from the neck, jaw, chin, cheeks, and mid-face.
 Thinning of the face in these areas could make the nose appear more prominent, pointier, larger, or just generally out of balance.
 Weight loss around the chin and jaw is especially significant because it may change your profile as well.
 Achieving and maintaining a healthy weight before and after surgery is the best way to ensure that your satisfying post-rhinoplasty results stay that way.

 When you’ve had a problem with your appearance for so long, as many rhinoplasty patients know, the change can be a huge relief.
 It can help you to improve self-image, have more confidence, and become a happier person in general.
 One big change like this can offer inspire others, including healthy lifestyle changes that might lead to weight loss.
 For many patients at a healthy weight, these slight five or 10 pound losses won’t make a big difference.
 For overweight patients, however, a significant number of dropped pounds might cause the issues already mentioned.
 Talk openly with your facial plastic surgeon about your health, your plans for the future, and your ultimate surgical goals.